-- We offer an open door policy where you are welcome any time to make an appointment to meet with either the class teacher, Mrs Hayes, Inclusion Lead and/or Miss Vittle, SENDCo and discuss how your child is getting on.
-We can offer advice and practical ways that you can help your child at home. - We believe that your child's education should be a partnership between parents and teachers, therefore we aim to keep communication channels open and communicate regularly, especially if your child has complex needs. - If your child is on the SEND register they will have an Personalised Learning Plan (PLP) and/ or and Individual Behaviour Management Plan (IBMP) which will have individual / group targets.
-This is discussed on a termly basis and parents are given a copy of the PLP.
-The targets set are SMART (Specific, Measurable, Achievable, Realistic, Time scaled) targets with the expectation that the child will achieve the target by the time it is reviewed. - If your child has complex SEND they may be part of an IPA (Inclusion Partnership Agreement) or have an Education Heath and Care Plan (EHCP), which means that a formal meeting will take place to discuss your child's progress and a report will be written/ reviewed.
+- Parents/carers are welcome to arrange an appointment to meet with the class teacher to discuss how your child is getting on.
+The school can offer advice and practical ways that you can help your child at home. - We believe that your child's education should be a partnership between parents and teachers, therefore we aim to keep communication channels open and communicate regularly, especially if your child has complex needs. - If your child is on the SEND register, they will have a Personalised Learning Plan (PLP) and/ or and Individual Behaviour Management Plan (IBMP) which will have individual / group targets.
+This is discussed on a termly basis and parents are given a copy.
+The targets set are SMART (Specific, Measurable, Achievable, Realistic, Time scaled) targets with the expectation that the child will achieve the target by the time it is reviewed. - If your child has complex SEND they may have an Education Heath and Care Plan (EHCP), which means that a formal meeting will take place to discuss your child's progress and a report will be written/reviewed.